StefanBols/NordicMafia.Helper/README.md

 ### v1.3
 - New feature: In jail the bounty button that serves the player with highest reward now favorites fellow gjengmembers regardless of other players rewards.
 - Fixed bug with "Utbrytning"-notification comming when players jail time runs out.
+- Localization added for all pages and features
+- Some all around grammar fixes
 ### v1.2
 - Added more obvious settings button for AutoBounty (AutoDusør), issue #24
 ### v1.1